Should you get male or female ducks or both? How many ducks should you get in your first flock?

 Does it ever make sense to get an all-drake flock?

-Apparently, if you raise male ducks with no females around, they’ll get along perfectly well.
-If you have no interest in eggs and you just want pet ducks, you might actually consider getting an all-drake flock.
+If you raise male ducks with no females around, they’ll get along well rather than fighting each other.
+No, we don’t have firsthand experience to draw on here, but we’ve heard this information from quite a few firsthand reports over the years.
+So if you have no interest in eggs and you just want pet ducks, you might actually consider getting an all-drake flock.

 Why?
-Drakes require less care (no extra calcium, layer feed, etc.) and are less prone to medical complications (continual egg laying can cause a host of medical problems).
+Drakes require less care (no extra calcium, layer/breeder feed, etc.) and they’re less prone to medical complications (egg laying can cause a host of reproductive and other medical problems).

 Can I just get one duck?

 No, you shouldn’t just get one duck!
 Ducks are incredibly social animals.
 They need constant companionship to feel safe, comfortable, and happy.

 Unless you’ll be around 24-7-365, please don’t get a single duck.
 If you temporarily only have one duck, make sure it has a mirror so it feels like there’s another duck there.
 A stuffed animal to befriend and cuddle up against while sleeping would also be appreciated.

 Yes, ducks and chickens are often raised together, and they can get along great.

 However, anytime you’re introducing new animals to each other, do so carefully and slowly.
 For instance, you might want to set up temporary fencing so they can all see each other and get used to each other over a 2-3 week stretch, without being able to make physical contact.

 Once they appear to be used to each other, allow for supervised commingling.
 That means you’ll need to be present for the introduction and prepared to break up any serious fights.
 A duck is unlikely to cause much injury to a chicken, but the sharp beak of a chicken could easily injure a duck.

 Hopefully, you now know the ideal number and sex of ducks for your first flock!